Downtown Location

 • YWCA Madison provides wrap-around services that partner with people as they move towards self-sufficiency.
 From the infant on Third Street to teens in Restorative Justice, to the displaced homemaker looking for employment, to our eldest resident, YWCA is supporting people throughout their lifetime.
 YWCA takes a holistic approach to help people by addressing the root causes of poverty such as homelessness, unemployment/underemployment, and racism.

 • YWCA Madison is home to 150 women, children, and families every night.
-YWCA provides affordable housing through our Single Room Occupancy (dorm style) apartments for single women and the Third Street Program for single mothers with young children.
+YWCA provides affordable housing for single women and the Third Street Program for single mothers with young children.
 In addition, YWCA provides shelter to homeless families.

 • Most YWCA Madison residents pay rent and sign a lease to live at YWCA.
 There are 12 units of shelter, where the families do not pay rent as YWCA Madison is part of the Dane County shelter system and provides shelter for families with minor children.